-Notice In relation to Improvement notices, s191 Unlabelled opened bulk container in work area containing unknown chemical.
-Section 191, Work → Failure to consider reasonably foreseeable hazard of bushfire.
-Health and Safety Act 2011 → Emergency plan identifying disused escapeways as accessible.
-Actizott → Underground explosives magazines non-complaint with AS 2187, as is required by clause 31, WHS (M&PS) Regulation.
-Inoperable fire alarms for electrical switchrooms that were identified as a risk control in risk assessment.
-Notices of concern, → No signs for restricted access to a toxic or corrosive work area. s23 → Concerns regarding placement of fire extinguishers.
-Section 23, Work Health and Safety (Mines and Petroleum → Workers not provided with practical training in the use of fire extinguishers Sites) Act 2013 → Concerns regarding inadequate frequency of scenario emergency exercises. → Inadequate bunding of lubricants and chemicals.
-Positioning of heat shield blankets fitted to fuel tanks on mobile plant.
+Section 23, Work Health and Safety (Mines and Petroleum Sites) Act 2013

+- No signs for restricted access to a toxic or corrosive work area. - Concerns regarding placement of fire extinguishers. - Workers not provided with practical training in the use of fire extinguishers. - Concerns regarding inadequate frequency of scenario emergency exercises. - Inadequate bunding of lubricants and chemicals. - Positioning of heat shield blankets fitted to fuel tanks on mobile plant.